Do You Need a Real Estate Agent for New Construction?

 A local agent experienced with new construction might have inside knowledge of when a builder will be putting up new packages for presale.
 They can get your foot in the door before someone else snags the best lot.

-When you don't need an agent
+When you may not need an agent

 Can you save money by not having an agent?